Graharipu: Battle with Mularaja

-Laksha, wearing white clothes, rushed in and abused Mularaja calling him Mula.
-He asked Mularaja to release Graharipu, but Mularaja refused to comply, on the grounds that the captive was a beef-eater.
+Laksha, wearing white garments, rushed forward and rebuked Mularaja, calling him "Mula".
+Laksha asked Mularaja to release Graharipu, but Mularaja refused on the grounds that the captive was a beef-eater.
 This led to another single combat, in which Mularaja killed Laksha with a spear.
-The men of Saurashtra then made a submission before Mularaja, dressed as women.
-Queen and children of Graharipu request Mularaja to release him which he does.
-The king then released the prisoners and visited Prabhasa.
+The men of Saurashtra then submitted to Mularaja, dressed as women.
+Graharipu's queen and children requested that Mularaja release him, and he agreed, before visiting Prabhasa.
 According to Abhayatilakagani, Mularaja prayed on the day of Shivaratri.
-Within five-six days, Mularaja returned capital with 108 elephants.
+Within five to six days, he returned to his capital with 108 elephants.

-The fight between Mularaja and Laksha has also been mentioned by the 14th century writer Merutunga in Prabandhachintamani.
-According to this version, Laksha (or Lakha) was the ruler of Kachchha.
-He was son of Phulada and Kamalata, daughter of Parmara king Kirtiraja.
-He had repulsed Mularaja's attacks 11 times.
-However, in their 12th fight, Mularaja besieged his fort Kapilkot (now Kera, Kutch), killed him, and trod him on his beard.
-Enraged by his insulting action, Laksha's mother cursed Mularaja's family to be afflicted with leprosy.
-The similar account is also given in Kumarapalacharita.
-According to K. K. Shastri, this account seem more trustworthy.
+The fight between Mularaja and Laksha is also described by the 14th-century writer Merutunga in Prabandhachintamani.
+According to this version, Laksha (or Lakha) was the ruler of Kaccha.
+He was the son of Phulada and Kamalata, a daughter of the Paramara king Kirtiraja.
+Laksha had repulsed Mularaja's attacks eleven times.
+However, in their twelfth encounter, Mularaja besieged his fort at Kapilkot (now Kera, Kutch), killed him, and trod him on his beard.
+Enraged by his insult, Laksha's mother cursed Mularaja's family to be afflicted with leprosy.
+A similar account is also given in Kumarapalacharita.
+According to K. K. Shastri, this account is more trustworthy.

-Laksha appears to be a historical character, as he has been mentioned in several other chronicles as well.
-The other kings listed by Hemachandra appear to be fictional names.
-Historian Asoke Majumdar theorizes that Mularaja attacked Graharipu on "some flimsy pretext", as Mahadeva's-order-in-a-dream was a popular device used by Sanskrit authors to justify the otherwise inexcusable actions of their heroes.
-Mularaja's descendants fought against the kings of Kachchha and Saurashtra, so it appears that he managed to subjugate these territories only partially.
+Laksha appears to have been a historical figure, as he has been mentioned in several other chronicles.
+The other kings listed by Hemachandra appear to be fictional.
+Historian Asoke Majumdar theorizes that Mularaja attacked Graharipu on "some flimsy pretext", arguing that Mahadeva's appearance in a dream was a popular device used by Sanskrit authors to justify the otherwise inexcusable actions of their heroes.
+Majumdar further notes that Mularaja's descendants continued to fight the kings of Kaccha and Saurashtra, suggesting that he succeeded in subjugating these territories only partially.

 In bardic literature

-According to bardic tales, he was married to sister of Uga Vala, the chief of Talaja.

-According to bardic literature, Graharipu was the successor of Vishwavarah and he was succeeded by Kavat.
-He ruled possibly from 945 CE to 982 CE.
+According to bardic poems, he was married to a sister of Uga Vala, the chief of Talaja.
+Bardic literature also states that he was the successor of Vishwavarah and was succeeded by Kavat.
+He possibly ruled from 945 CE to 982 CE.